 U.S. Citizenship and Immigration Services (USCIS) uses the 90-day rule when assessing immigration applications.
 When a temporary visa holder marries or applies for a green card within 90 days of entry to the United States, USCIS assumes that the applicant misrepresented their original intentions.
-Most temporary visas are “single-intent.
-That means that the visa holder declared that they only intended to use their visa for a specific purpose.
-Often, this purpose includes tourism, business, or study.
+Most temporary visas are single-intent.
+This means that the visa holder declared that they only intended to use their visa for one specific purpose.
+Often, this purpose is tourism, business, or study.
 After some time, the visa holder must leave the country.

-To accurately count your 90 days, add 90 days to your most recent U.S. entry date on your Form I-94 travel records (the “Arrival/Departure Record”).
+To accurately count your 90 days, add 90 days to your most recent U.S. entry date on your Form I-94 travel records (Arrival/Departure Record).
 The 90-day rule only applies to your most recent entry.
-If an older stay exceeded 90 days, but you left the United States and returned, USCIS resets your 90 days.
+If an older stay exceeded 90 days but you have since left the U.S. and returned, USCIS resets your 90 days.
 You’ll have to wait an additional 90 days to honor the rule.

 Before September 2017, U.S. Citizenship and Immigration Services (USCIS) used the 30/60-day rule instead of the 90-day rule.
 According to the earlier USCIS policy:

-The 90-day rule applies to those with “single-intent” nonimmigrant status who came to the United States under a temporary stay.
-The rule does not apply to “dual intent” visa holders, including the H-1B visas or L visas.
+The 90-day rule applies to those with single-intent nonimmigrant status who came to the United States under a temporary stay.
+The rule does not apply to dual-intent visa holders, including those with H-1B or L visas.

 Sometimes, single-intent visa holders break one of the following immigration law rules in their first 90 days here:

-- They enroll in an unauthorized course of study without the appropriate student visa.
+Enrolling in an unauthorized course of study without the appropriate student visa

-- They marry a U.S. citizen or lawful permanent resident (green card holder).
+Marrying a U.S. citizen or lawful permanent resident (green card holder)

 If a single-intent visa holder does any of the above, U.S. Citizenship and Immigration Services (USCIS) may find that they misrepresented themselves when they originally applied for their visa.
 If you apply from within your home country through consular processing, the National Visa Center (NVC) may also find misrepresentation.